Exabyte-io/documentation/docs/software-directory/analysis/vesta.md

 # VESTA

 VESTA is a 3D visualization program for structural models, volumetric data such as electron/nuclear densities, and crystal morphologies.
-It is free for use for academic, scientific, educational, and noncommercial users.
 Some of the distinct features of VESTA are listed under Ref. [^1].
 Complete documentation manuals and information about VESTA can be accessed via its official website [^2].

 ## Links